Russian-founded food delivery services make their way in western markets

 Bergelson, Skalsky and Zakharov founded a homonymous service in Russia back in 2016.
 Currently positioned as an e-commerce and delivery service provider serving offline retailers, GetFaster.ru is independent from the German company, with no legal link between the two entities.

-Among other Russian-founded food delivery services operating internationally are Yandex’s Yango Deli (Israel, France, the UK), Jiffy (UK), FoodRocket and FridgeNoMore (USA).
+Among other Russian-founded food delivery services operating internationally are Jiffy (UK), FoodRocket and FridgeNoMore (USA).

 “Russian companies pioneered a new model for food delivery: after Samokat and Yandex Lavka launched their 15 minute-service in Moscow, Russian entrepreneurs started opening similar ventures in the US, the UK and Europe,” said AltaIR Capital founder Igor Ryabenky in an exchange with East-West Digital News.